 Securing User Data: OAuth 2.0

 Every company needs to make the safety of their users’ data a top priority.
 Therefore, Lowe’s requested that Quoin develop an authentication service for apps, as their current system was not in line with password security guidelines and needed to be refreshed.
-Working from this abstract start, Quoin advocated to replace their other use cases and led our co-teams to implement a new authentication system based on OAuth guidelines, the industry standard authorization protocol for access delegation.
+Working from this abstract start, Quoin advocated to replace their other use cases and led our co-teams to implement a new authentication system based on OAuth guidelines, the industry-standard authorization protocol for access delegation.
 Essentially, OAuth 2.0 is intended to be a simple, secure way to authenticate users without releasing their credentials to anyone who shouldn't have access to them.

 The Quoin team’s strengths at securing Linux servers were extremely applicable to this project, which required extensive expertise in security risks and compliance standards.
 Quoin built the authorization server in Java, using the Spring framework, while the websites requiring authentication were written in PHP using the CodeIgniter framework.
-Guided by Quoin, Lowe’s was able to trust that they had chosen the right development tool for the challenge; the implementation of Oauth 2.0 ultimately eased access, mitigated security risks, and gave Lowe’s employees and customers control over where their data is shared.
+Guided by Quoin, Lowe’s was able to trust that they had chosen the right development tool for the challenge; the implementation of OAuth 2.0 ultimately eased access, mitigated security risks, and gave Lowe’s employees and customers control over where their data is shared.

-The Quoin team played an integral role in implementing automated verification at stores, thus ensuring that they were all in adherence with security standards.
+The Quoin team played an integral role in implementing automated verification at stores, thus ensuring that they were all in adherence to security standards.
 After an audit conducted by Quoin revealed some security vulnerabilities, our software engineers implemented CFEngine, an open-source configuration management tool, to help fix these violations.
 An automated compliance enforcement solution, CFEngine enabled Lowe’s to manage hundreds of servers without having to log in manually.
 It also prevents future issues by facilitating remote troubleshooting.
 The success of this project significantly streamlined the formerly arduous and resource-heavy tasks of manual configuration and maintenance of Lowe’s large-scale computer systems.